negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 >"Leaving aside representation, ornamentation and decoration, art can become *praxis* and *poiesis* on a social scale: the art of living in the city as a work of art.... to city people the urban center is movement, the unpredictable, the possible and encounters.
 For then, it is either 'spontaneous theatre' or nothing."
 (Lefebvre 1996, 172)

-Space as practiced
+**Space as practiced**

 **Affect**
 "How do we now describe the activity of sensual world-making, and what kind of theory is being built in this way?"
 (Stewart 2010) Deep mapping as attuning to affective atmospheres... "an atmosphere is not an inert context but a force field in which people find themselves.
 It is not an effect of other forces but a lived affect a capacity to affect and to be affected that pushes a present into a composition, an expressivity, the sense of potentiality and event.
 It is an attunement of the senses, of labors, and imaginaries to potential ways of living in or living through things" (Stewart 2010)

+**Balcony Imaginaries; stories in garbage - falling in love with the mundane, refuse**

-**Derive** - the Situationist exercise of drifting about the city and allowing oneself to be pulled by urban geography’s affective contours
+**Derive** - the Situationist exercise of drifting about the city and allowing oneself to be pulled by urban geography’s affective contours *Vignette: south granville, 2 streets, when you spend so much time you notice things -- sign speaking of bella, warehouse mystery, 15 minute city*

 "Attending to atmospheric attunements and trying to figure their significance incites forms of writing and critique that detour into descriptive eddies and attach to trajectories" (Stewart 2010, 452): Vignettes from practice are interspersed throughout the site.
 Constituting the empirics from fieldwork, I cite navigations and encounters from practice in the theory I convey here.